-Teen wanted by police & deputies for multiple armed robberies
+Deputies arrest teen wanted for multiple armed robberies

 Latest Weather Blog

-Teen wanted by police & deputies for multiple armed robberies
+Deputies arrest teen wanted for multiple armed robberies

 BATON ROUGE - Deputies and city police are searching for a teen accused in multiple armed robberies.

-Note: UPDATE: The sheriff's office says Brown has been apprehended.